sarvodaya-network/sarvodaya.eu/library/flosha/precepts/brahmacharya.md

 > Passion is the instinctive urge for externalisation through self-preservation and self-multiplication.
 It is the diversifying power which is directly opposed to the force that moves towards the integration of being.

+> Those who have renounced women and money have really renounced the world.
+(Swami Sivananda)

 ## Practice